Galser/ptfe-demo-validcert/README.md

     rerun this command to reinitialize your working directory.
 If you forget, other commands will detect it and remind you to do so if necessary.
     ```
-    > Note : Successfully configured the backend "remote"!
+    > Note: Successfully configured the backend "remote"!
 Terraform will automatically
     >        use this backend unless the backend configuration changes
-    > E.g. we using our new PTFE installation now
+    > E.g. we are using our new PTFE installation now

     Without the adding certificate bundle for Let'sEncrypt you could have error like this :
     ```zsh